kevinboone/jalsaselector/README.md

 If this fails, it should not stop the program working, but it might be quite ugly.

+Screen position of the program's GUI window is left to the window manager.
+However, there's no way in Java to control where the warning dialog boxes go.
+In a dual-monitor set-up, you could have the main window on one monitor, and dialog boxes on another.
+Java Swing data from before a time when we routinely used multiple monitors.

 Fonts are likely to be quite small, on high-definition screens.
 Sorry, but this isnt easy to fix in a Java Swing program -- not in a way that works on different Linux desktops, anyway.